lanl/Nautilus/doc/sphinx/src/format_standard.rst

 - the full name (all lowercase) is used instead of the atomic symbol, spelled according to the specified format (default: IUPAC)
-- elementals are written out as "elemental <name>"

 Examples:

 - "nickel-56g" (ground state of nickel-56)
 - "carbon-12" (ground state of carbon-12)
 - "tantalum-180m1" (first metastable state of tantalum-180)

-- "elemental nitrogen" (elemental nitrogen)
+Elementals are written out as "elemental <name>", for example "elemental nitrogen".

 Particles return a name based on the format specified (default: PDG).

-User-defined entities return the string "user entity 0xXXXXXX", where "XXXXXX" is the user data in hexadecimal.
+User-defined entities return the string "user entity 0xXXXXXXX", where "XXXXXXX" is the user data in hexadecimal.

 Unknown entities return ``invalid_long_standard_name``, which has the value "unknown".